 a small portion of the Crookbank Wagonway and the outskirts of Byermoor.

-The map links up with Sheet 6.09 Rowlands Gill to the north and 12.01 Hobson & Tantobie to the south.
+The map links up with Sheet 6.09 Rowlands Gill to the north, 6.14 Old Marley Hill to the east and 12.01 Hobson & Tantobie to the south.

 You can order maps direct from our On-line Mapshop.

 For other information and prices, and other areas, go to The Index Page.